-Immediately after Startup Calibration, an Initial Yaw Offset is automatically calculated.
-The purpose of the Initial Yaw Offset is to ensure that whatever direction the "front" of the navX-MXP circuit board is pointed to at startup (after initial calibration is applied) will be considered "0 degrees".
+During Startup Calibration, an Initial Yaw Offset is automatically calculated.
+The purpose of the Initial Yaw Offset is to ensure that whatever direction the "front" of the navX-sensor circuit board is pointed to at startup (after initial calibration is applied) will be considered "0 degrees".

-Yaw Offset Calibration requires that navX-MXP be still for approximately 2 seconds after Startup Calibration completes.
-After approximately 2 seconds of no motion, navX-MXP will acquire the current yaw angle, and will subtract it from future yaw measurements automatically.
-The navX-MXP protocol and libraries provide a way to determine the yaw offset value it is currently using.
+Yaw Offset Calibration requires that navX-sensor be still during Startup Calibration.
+After approximately 2 seconds of no motion, the navX-sensor will acquire the current yaw angle, and will subtract it from future yaw measurements automatically.
+The navX-sensor protocol and libraries provide a way to determine the yaw offset value it is currently using.

-NOTE: If navX-MXP is moving during startup, this Yaw Offset Calibration may take much longer than 2 seconds, and may not be calculated at all if the sensor continues moving long enough.
-Therefore it is important to keep navX-Micro still until initial calibration and Initial Yaw Offset calibration completes.
+NOTE: If navX-sensor is moving during startup, this Yaw Offset Calibration may take longer than 2 seconds, and may not be calculated at all if the sensor continues moving long enough.
+Therefore it is important to keep a navX-sensor still until initial calibration and Initial Yaw Offset calibration completes.